 Diversification: the eggs in basket analogy

 ETFs are made up of many stocks of different companies.
 This is part of their appeal for some investors.
-Buying an ETF means investors can spread their money over lots of different investments at once.
+Buying an ETF means investors can spread their money over lots of different investments at once and diversify their investment portfolio.

 Alternatively, when you buy a stock in one company all you’re getting is a piece of that one company.
 If that one company sees a downturn, you may not have other stocks in other companies to cushion that blow, as all your eggs are in one basket.